 There are many forms of meditation and many ideas about what meditation is.
-While different spiritual paths may associate meditation with contemplation, prayer or other practices, Buddhist meditation is generally associated with mindfulness and awareness.
-Indeed, although there are a lot more forms of Buddhist meditation than you might think, they all have mindfulness as their common denominator.
+While different spiritual paths may associate meditation with contemplation, prayer or other practices, Buddhist meditation is specifically associated with mindfulness and awareness.
+Indeed, although there are a lot more forms of Buddhist meditation than you might think, they all have mindfulness and awareness as their common denominator.

 Buddhist meditation practices help meditators cultivate core values of awareness, tranquility and insight.
-According to Buddhist philosophy, when we understand our mind and emotions better, we can work with our actions and reactions in a way that leads to well-being and happiness – our own and the well-being of those around us.
+According to Buddhist philosophy, when we understand our mind and emotions better, we can work with our actions and reactions in a way that leads to well-being and happiness – our own and for those around us.
 And the more we appreciate the importance of others’ well-being and happiness, the more we experience compassion and love.
-Mindfulness is the key.
+Mindfulness and awareness is the key.

 The development of Buddhist meditation

 According to most historians, the Buddha was born to a royal family about 6 centuries BCE in what is now Nepal.
 After having experienced both the luxuries of his noble lineage and the rigors of an ascetic spiritual path, the Buddha chose to eschew these extremes in favor of a practice based on moderation, introspection and stable awareness.
 This practice led to his spiritual awakening in India, following which he spent many decades teaching what he had discovered to anyone who was interested: royalty, merchants, farmers, paupers, monks and nuns.